bqror: An R package for Bayesian Quantile Regression in Ordinal Models: Introduction

-Ordinal outcomes frequently occur in a wide class of applications in economics, finance, marketing, and the social sciences.
-Here, ordinal regression (e.g. ordinal probit, ordinal logit) is an important tool for modeling, analysis, and inference.
-Given the prevalence of ordinal models in applications and the recent theoretical developments surrounding ordinal quantile regression, an estimation package is essential so that applied econometricians and statisticians can benefit from a more comprehensive data analysis.
-The current paper fills this gap and describes the implementation of the \CRANpkg{bqror} package (version 1.4.0) for estimating Bayesian ordinal quantile regression.
-The package offers two MCMC algorithms to exploit the gains in computation.
-Ordinal model with 3 or more outcomes and a certain identification scheme is referred to as $OR_{I}$ model \footnote{In contrast to \citet{Rahman-2016}, our definition of $OR_{I}$ model includes an ordinal model with exactly 3 outcomes.
-This was done to address a comment from an anonymous referee that a 3 outcome ordinal model can also be estimated using a combination of Gibbs and MH algorithms.
-However, we recommend using the Gibbs sampling algorithm for estimating an ordinal model with exactly 3 outcomes since it is faster and more efficient. } and estimated through a combination of Gibbs sampling \citep{Geman-Geman-1984, Casella-George-1992} and Metropolis-Hastings (MH) algorithm \citep{Chib-Greenberg-1995}.
-The method is implemented in the function \textbf{quantregOR1}.
-For ordinal models with exactly 3 outcomes, an alternative parameter identification scheme can be employed for a simpler and faster algorithm based on Gibbs sampling only.
-As in \citet{Rahman-2016}, this is labeled as $OR_{II}$ model and implemented in the function \textbf{quantregOR2}.
-Both functions, \textbf{quantregOR1} and \textbf{quantregOR2}, report the posterior mean, posterior standard deviation, and 95\% posterior credible interval of the model parameters.
-To compare alternative quantile regression models, we recommend the use of marginal likelihood over the deviance information criterion (DIC) as reported in \citet{Rahman-2016}.
-This is because the ``Bayesian approach'' to compare models is via the marginal likelihood \citep{Chib-1995, Chib-Jeliazkov-2001}.
+The \CRANpkg{bqror} package offers two MCMC algorithms.
+Ordinal model with 3 or more outcomes is estimated through a combination of Gibbs sampling (Casella and George 1992) and Metropolis-Hastings (MH) algorithm (S. Chib and Greenberg 1995).
+The method is implemented in the function \texttt{quantregOR1}.
+For ordinal models with exactly 3 outcomes, the package presents a Gibbs sampling algorithm that is implemented in the function \texttt{quantregOR2}.
+We recommend using this procedure for an ordinal model with 3 outcomes, since its simpler and faster.
+Both functions, \texttt{quantregOR1} and \texttt{quantregOR2}, report the posterior mean, posterior standard deviation, 95\% posterior credible interval, and inefficiency factor of the model parameters.
+To compare alternative quantile regression models, we recommend using the marginal likelihood over the deviance information criterion (DIC).
+This is because the ``Bayesian approach'' to compare models is via the marginal likelihood (Siddhartha Chib 1995; Siddhartha Chib and Jeliazkov 2001).
 So, the \CRANpkg{bqror} package also provides the marginal likelihood with technical details for computation described in this paper.
-Additionally, the package includes functions to calculate the covariate effects and example codes to produce trace plots of MCMC draws .
-Lastly, this paper utilizes the \CRANpkg{bqror} package to demonstrate the estimation of quantile ordinal models on simulated data and real-life applications from \citet{Rahman-2016}.
+Additionally, the package includes functions to calculate the covariate effects and example codes to produce trace plots of MCMC draws.
+Lastly, this paper utilizes the \CRANpkg{bqror} package to demonstrate the estimation of quantile ordinal models on simulated data and real-life applications.